OSU/A&M colleges select BlueCross BlueShield of Oklahoma for employee health care coverage

 Friday, July 27, 2007

-(STILLWATER, OK, July 27, 2007) – In an effort to reduce health care costs for employees, the Oklahoma State University/A&M Board of Regents Friday approved the selection of BlueCross BlueShield of Oklahoma as the new health care provider for OSU and the other A&M institutions.
+To reduce health care costs for employees, the Oklahoma State University/A&M Board of Regents approved the selection of BlueCross BlueShield of Oklahoma as the new health care provider for OSU and the other A&M institutions on Friday.

-The three-year agreement with BlueCross BlueShield of Oklahoma is effective January 1, 2008 and guarantees premiums will not increase more than five percent in 2009 or 2010.
+The three-year agreement with BlueCross BlueShield of Oklahoma is effective Jan.
+1, 2008, and guarantees premiums will not increase more than 5% in 2009 or 2010.

-Employees will be able to select from three plans: 1) a PPO similar to the HealthChoice High plan available today, 2) a high deductible plan with a health savings account, and 3) an HMO.
+Employees can select from three plans: 1) a PPO similar to the HealthChoice High plan available today, 2) a high deductible plan with a health savings account, and 3) an HMO.

-The new plans offer significant opportunities for savings.
-For instance, the premium for family coverage with a PPO plan similar to HealthChoice High will be $130 less a month.
+The new plans offer significant savings opportunities.
+For instance, the premium for family coverage with a PPO plan similar to HealthChoice High will be $130 less monthly.
 Savings for employee and spouse coverage is more than $90 a month.

-In addition to costs savings, BlueCross BlueShield of Oklahoma was selected based on its outstanding track record in four critical areas – network provider and locations, pharmacy, wellness and disease management, and customer service.
+In addition to cost savings, BlueCross BlueShield of Oklahoma was selected based on its outstanding track record in four critical areas: network providers and locations, pharmacy, wellness and disease management, and customer service.

 Employees at the OSU/A&M schools will be receiving more information in the fall.
 Employees do not need to take any action at this time.
 Enrollment will be held in November.